 The “pseudo gynecomastia” kind of fat man boobs is the result of 12 months or more of pandemic gym closures.
 Translation: It’s the manifestation of lifestyle decisions.
 Luckily, they’re easy enough to deal with.
 In theory, you can treat the condition with liposuction.
 But going to the gym and eating right is a more practical (and less expensive) way to go when you’ve grown a pair of big ol’ biddies.

 “This population of patients will be good candidates for liposuction, however, it is important to mention that liposuction is not the treatment for obesity,” plastic surgeon Victor Perez told Fatherly.
 “Diet and exercise should be the primary treatment plan to reach a healthy weight.”

 But then there’s gynecomastia.
-Sure, some men with this condition would also see results if they would lose weight.
-But these men have additional glandular tissue to contend with, which comes from hormonal imbalances that can exist due to anabolic steroid or synthetic hormone use (and abuse), hormone blockers, antidepressants, thyroid problems, kidney failure, and just about any disease that interferes with a man’s estrogen levels.
-Gynecomastia is more complicated to treat than pseudogynecomastia, because it requires not only surgical removal of the excess breast tissue, but also treatment of the underlying hormonal imbalance.
+(Think Meat Loaf in the David Fincher classic Fight Club.)
+Some men with this type of fat moon boobs would also see results if they lost weight.
+But these guys also have extra glandular tissue to contend with.
+This comes from hormonal imbalances that can arise due to anabolic steroid or synthetic hormone use (and abuse), hormone blockers, antidepressants, thyroid problems, kidney failure, and just about any disease that interferes with a man’s estrogen levels.
+Gynecomastia is more complicated to treat than pseudo gynecomastia because it requires not only surgical removal of the excess breast tissue, but also the treatment of the underlying hormonal imbalance.

-The bottom line is that guys who have man boobs should speak with their doctors, to ensure that the extra tissue there is only fat and not a telltale sign of a hormonal imbalance—or something even worse.
-“Any changes in breast characteristics in men should be assessed by your physician,” Perez recommends.
-“In most cases it can be attributed to gynecomastia, however, it should be mentioned that male breast cancer is a rare cancer that can form in the breast tissue of men.”
+“Any changes in breast characteristics in men should be assessed by your physician,” Perez says.
+“In most cases, it can be attributed to gynecomastia.
+However, it should be mentioned that male breast cancer is a rare cancer that can form in the breast tissue of men.”